RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: RNNFast Architecture

-Although RNNFast is designed for the more demanding LSTM design, it is also compatible with LSTM variants like Gated Recurrent Unit (GRU) and Vanilla which need lower compute resources.
+RNNFast is designed for the more demanding LSTM design.
+However it is also compatible with LSTM variants like Gated Recurrent Unit (GRU) and Vanilla RNN, which require fewer compute resources.
 Unlike LSTM, the GRU unit does not use a memory element to control the flow of information and are useful when input sequences are not very long.
 Figure \ref{Fig.:GRU} shows how a GRU cell can be mapped to a RNNFast LSTM unit.
 The shaded areas represent unutilized components.
-GRU utilizes 75\% of the resources of MACs.
-The GRU has only two gates computed by two full active PE and hidden state computation by two half-active PEs.
-In half active PEs only a single MAC unit is active.
-Inactive Nonlinear function units only bypass their input to output.
-Simple multiplexers are used to tailor the data flow to the LSTM or GRU.
-Simpler RNNs like \textit{Vanilla}, only utilize a single PE per neuron and do not need further computations in the aggregation unit.
-As a result, RNNFast can map four \textit{Vanilla} neurons in each LSTM unit.
-The reconfiguration is performed similarly to an FPGA, with configuration signals that drive MUXs, the racetrack chain length, aggregation unit bypass and power gate inactive units.
-The values for these configuration signals are stored in configuration memory.
+GRU utilizes 75\% of the MAC resources.

+Simpler RNNs like \textit{Vanilla RNN}, only utilize a single PE per neuron and do not need the aggregation unit.
+As a result, RNNFast can map four \textit{Vanilla RNN} neurons in each LSTM unit.

+Moreover, RNNFast allows the mapping of other network types such as Bidirectional RNNs (BiRNN).
+A BiRNN consists essentially of two RNNs stacked on top of each other.
+The output is computed based on the hidden state of both networks.
+In our design the two networks are mapped on the hardware in an interleaved fashion.
+The aggregation hardware is used to link the two networks.
+The input data is also duplicated and interleaved in reverse order ($x_1,x_n,x_2,x_{n-1},x_3,x_{n-2},...,x_n,x_1$).